 All of these measures will help create a safe environment.
 We also acknowledge that Mission staff are not law enforcement and we plan to continue working with the Bellingham Police Department when applicable.

-We’ve done some shuffling in the past year!
+We’ve done some shuffling!
 In early 2021, the Mission’s administrative office moved out of the New Life Center building at 923 W. Holly Street (across the street from the main Mission building) into a separate office located in downtown Bellingham.
-This gave us time to renovate the New Life Center building for the Ascent Recovery Program (which houses 35+ men at a time) to move in.
+This gave us time to renovate the New Life Center building for the Ascent Recovery Program (which houses up to 35 men at a time) to move in.

 Thanks to a Partnership with PeaceHealth, our Kitchen and food services were also relocated.
 Our kitchen is currently near the hospital at 3333 Squalicum Parkway, enabling us to continue serving and distributing 650-plus meals a day during this time of transition.

 Since relocating to Base Camp, the Drop-In Center Building has been used as an overflow shelter during the winter months and for community meetings throughout the year.